coinbase/coinbase-exchange-ruby/README.md

 **orders**

-Downloads a list of all you're orders.
-Most likely, you only care about your open orders when using this.
+Downloads a list of all your orders.
+Most likely, you'll only care about your open orders when using this.

 ```ruby
 rest_api.orders(status: open) do |resp|